-Due to his reputation for cruelty built mostly on rumors, few from Williamsburg to Jamestown will work for Charles Philpot, and of those who do, he wouldn’t want them to, preferring to request an indentured servant every seven years he requests an indentured servant.
-Unlike his reputation for cruelty, his reputation for getting what he wants without a care for those whose feet he steps on, or worse, has been proven, and it's going to be proven again when he carries out his revenge against the tobacco plantation and all the souls on it.
+Due to his poor reputation built mostly on rumors, few from Williamsburg to Jamestown want to work for Charles Philpot, and of those who do, he wouldn’t want them to, preferring to request an indentured servant every seven years.
+Unlike the rumors, his reputation for getting what he wants without a care for whose feet he steps on, or worse, has been proven, and it's going to be proven again when he carries out his revenge against the tobacco plantation and all the souls on it.

 Twenty years after arriving in Virginia as indentured servants, the Lovelys own both a large tobacco plantation and a cider mill, but where William Lovely and his wife, Becky, have created a family of seven, Oscar Lovely is a widower of three years and a father to a seven-year-old.